BWTSE/Scenarios/shopping/instructions.md

 This system represents a shopping basket tracker, e.g. at the self scanning stations that are common in grocery stores.

 Your task is to add a class that represents a receipt.
-It make available information that is usually present on a receipt such as: the items purchased, the total cost, the portion that was VAT (assume it is the same, non-zero, rate for all items), the time and date of the purchase.
+It should make available information that is usually present on a receipt such as: the items purchased, the total cost, the portion that was VAT (assume it is the same, non-zero, rate for all items), the time and date of the purchase.

 The class should have a method that returns a string that, when printed, somewhat resembles a physical receipt (it does not have to be particularly pretty).
 Ending it with a friendly message to the customer may ecourage repeat business.